Facts about the animal kingdom

 Fascinating dolphin facts

-Dolphins are fascinating animals which elicit much curiosity from we humans.
-Appropriately, here are some fascinating facts to pique this interest even further.
+Dolphins are fascinating animals which elicit much curiosity from humans.
+Here are some fascinating facts to pique this interest even further.

 How do dolphins move?

-Dolphins live in both freshwater and seawater, but prefer shallow waters nearer the shore in general.
+Dolphins live in both freshwater and seawater, but generally prefer shallow waters nearer the shore.
 This is especially so in oceans where they prefer tropical and temperate climates.
 They don't like cold waters.

-To move themselves away from these colder waters, they make long migrations, reaching speeds of up to 54 kmph.
+To move themselves away from these colder waters, they make long migrations, reaching speeds of up to 34 mph (54 km/h).
 Researchers believe it is not only warm temperatures they prefer, but the greater abundance of prey in the regions they go to.

 How do dolphins sleep?

-Since we would find it difficult to sleep in water without a lilo, especially when at the mercy of currents.
+We would find it difficult to sleep in water without a support, especially when at the mercy of currents.
 Dolphins are able to do this without the aid of a flotation device via an ingenious method.
 They are able to turn half of their brain off to sleep, while the other half remains active and keeps the body afloat by kicking the tail back and forth.

 The tail kicking keeps the dolphin's head and their blowhole out of the water.
 This allows for air to pass into the blowhole and keep the dolphin alive.
 Another curious fact is that there are recorded instances of dolphins committing suicide by going underneath the water and never returning to the surface.